 5.1.4 Federal Reserved Water Right.
 The United States has a right to Produce 7,600 acre-feet per Year from the Native Safe Yield as a Federal Reserved Water Right for use for military purposes at Edwards Air Force Base and Air Force Plant 42.
 See Cappaert v.
 United States, 426 U.S. 128, 138 (1976); United States v.
 New Mexico, 438 U.S. 696, 700 (1978).
-Maps of the boundaries of Edwards Air Force Base and Plant 42 are attached hereto as

-Exhibits 6 and 7.
+Maps of the boundaries of Edwards Air Force Base and Plant 42 are attached hereto as Exhibits 6 and 7.
 The United States may Produce any or all of this water at any time for uses consistent with the purposes of its Federal Reserved Water Right.
 Water uses at Edwards Air Force Base and Plant 42 as of the date of this Judgment are consistent with the military purposes of the facilities.
-The Federal Reserved Water Right to Produce 7,600 acre-feet per Year is not subject to Rampdown or any reduction including Pro-Rata Reduction due to Overdraft.
+The Federal Reserved Water Right to Produce 7,600 acrefeet per Year is not subject to Rampdown or any reduction including Pro-Rata Reduction due to Overdraft and determinations of reasonable and beneficial use pursuant to section 18.5.11.

-5.1.4.1 In the event the United States does not Produce its entire 7,600 acre-feet in any given Year, the unused amount in any Year will be allocated to the Non-Overlying Production Rights holders, except for Boron Community Services District and West Valley County Water District, in the following Year, in proportion to Production Rights set forth in Exhibit 3.
-This Production of unused Federal Reserved Water Right Production does not increase any Non-Overlying Production Right holder's decreed Non-Overlying Production Right amount or percentage, and does not affect the United States' ability to fully Produce its Federal Reserved Water Right as provided in Paragraph 5.1.4 in any subsequent Year.
+5.1.4.1 In the event the United States does not Produce its

+entire 7,600 acre-feet in any given Year, the unused amount in any Year will be allocated in the following Year to the Overlying Production Rights holders in proportion to Production Rights in existence in that given Year.\\ This Production of unused Federal Reserved Water Right Production does not affect the United States' ability to fully Produce its Federal Reserved Water Right as provided in Paragraph 5.1.4 in any subsequent Year.
 Upon entry of a judgment confirming its Federal Reserved Water Rights consistent with this Judgment, the United States waives any rights under State law to a correlative share of the Groundwater in the Basin underlying Edwards Air Force Base and Air Force Plant 42.